-In iHub, the term Environment refers to the environment that you are integrating, that is, a single GAAP Company and its own iHub setup with its own pool of HTTP(S) connections and Environment settings.
-It represents Company-specific configuration information that is expected to be used with a given GAAP callflow engine installation.
+In iHub, the term Environment refers to the environment that you are integrating, that is, a single Intelligent Automation Company and its own iHub setup with its own pool of HTTP(S) connections, JDBC data sources, and Environment settings.
+It represents Company-specific configuration information that is expected to be used with a given Intelligent Automation callflow engine installation.
 This would typically include HTTP connection pool settings (including security settings such as client-side certificates), and any other configuration settings generic to the Company.

-You cannot export environment settings.
+You cannot export environment settings, including: